• Skip to primary navigation

 How to store: Store this San Marzano sauce in an airtight container in the refrigerator for 4-5 days.

-How to freeze: Freeze this sauce in an airtight container in the freezer for up to 6 months.
+How to freeze: Freeze this sauce in an airtight container for up to 6 months.
+Remember to label and date.

 Tomato pasta sauce with veggies and sprinkle of cheese.